elmatica/Open-Trade-Transfer-Package/README.md

 ## Possible elements in the "information" group

 ### company
-The company who owns the information in the file
+A string wih the company who owns the information in the file

 ### person
-The person responsible for the information in the file
+A string with the person responsible for the information in the file

 ### editor_software
-The software that has generated the file
+Astring with the software that has generated the file

 ### created
 The timestamp of the creation of the file, in format YYYY-MM-DDTHH:MM:SS